risingentrepreneur/youtube-clone-with-nextjs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Working with youtube clone
+Create a .env.local file from given template with name dotenv and keep your youtube v3 api key there to start working with real youtube data with consuming api.
+This .env file will be read in this project as mentioned in NextJS docs.
+So refere to "how to read .env.local in NextJS", basically it is automatically loaded and can be read with "process.env"